 Forcings: The initial drivers of climate.

-Climate feedbacks: processes that can either amplify or diminish the effects of climate forcings.
+Climate feedbacks: processes that can either amplify or reduce the effects of climate forcings.
 A feedback that increases an initial warming is called a "positive feedback."
 A feedback that reduces an initial warming is a "negative feedback."

 - Ice albedo.
 Ice is white and very reflective, in contrast to the ocean surface, which is dark and absorbs heat faster.
-As the atmosphere warms and sea ice melts, the darker ocean absorbs more heat, causes more ice to melt, and makes the Earth warmer overall.
+As the atmosphere warms and sea ice melts, the darker ocean absorbs more heat, causes more ice to melt, and makes Earth warmer overall.
 The ice-albedo feedback is a very strong positive feedback.

-Trends in Atmospheric Carbon Dioxide, National Oceanic & Atmospheric Administration, 2013. http://www.esrl.noaa.gov/gmd/ccgg/trends/
+Trends in Atmospheric Carbon Dioxide, National Oceanic & Atmospheric Administration, 2021. http://www.esrl.noaa.gov/gmd/ccgg/trends/

 A. Vaks et al, "Speleotherms Reveal 500,000-Year History of Siberian Permafrost," Science, April 12, 2013: Vol. 340 no. 6129 pp. 183-186, doi: 10.1126/science.1228729